DevTK0/Lightspeed-React/README.md

 ### NextJS + React

 NextJS and its integration with Vercel allows for enormous agility in developing complex web applications.
+The App router in Next13+ allows for more advanced SSR options, including features like Server Actions and Suspenses.

+### Next Safe Action

-In particular, the DX for a monorepo using React Server Components and Server Actions allows for end-to-end type safety without resorting to libraries like tRPC (though still making use of libraries like Next Safe Action)
+This library integrates Server Actions with Zod Schema Library for better type safety.
+Having a monorepo using React Server Components and Server Actions allows for end-to-end type safety with minimal setup.

+### Tanstack Query

+Tanstack Query (AKA React Query), is an async state management library.
+You can use it for caching, making real time interfaces, infinite scroll interfaces, offline mode etc.

+### Shadcn

+A UI library that packages various open source, re-usable components and prestyles them with a unified design.
+This library integrates a lot of the best in class technologies for UI development such as Tailwind, RadixUI, Next Themes... etc., making Front End Development a breeze.

+### Supabase

+Supabase provides a managed Postgres Database.
+It also comes with additional features such as Auth, Realtime Tables, File storage and more.
+This combined with Vercel in their free tiers allows for scale to zero development for virtually any type of application.

+## Exploration

+### Future Tech
+Auth
+- Clerk
+- Lucia-Auth

+Database
+- Drizzle ORM

+React
+- Tanstack Router
+- StyleX

+Cloud
+- Google Cloud

+Frameworks
+- Svelte
+- Astro

-###
+### Previous Tech
+Database
+- Planetscale
+  - A good managed service for applications that expect to have to scale their database.
+  - Uses Vitess - the same technology that powers services like Youtube and Github.
+  - Supabase is used instead as it more suitable for MVP development and smaller projects.
+- Prisma ORM
+  - I ended up not using ORMs as I found that they often slowed down development by quite a lot.
+Not only do you still need to manage your database, but you also need to learn about the ORM layer, the apis, migrations etc.

 ## Core Guidelines